-The tax on the Group's profit before tax differs from the theoretical amount that would arise using the Singapore standard rate of income tax is as follows:
+The tax on the Group's (loss)/ profit before tax differs from the theoretical amount that would arise using the Singapore standard rate of income tax is as follows:

-Gro pup
+Group

-2012 S\$'000 2011 S\$000
+2013 \$\$'000 2012 S\$'000

-Profit before income tax 272 362
+(Loss)/ profit before income tax (3,959) 272

-Tax calculated at tax rate 17% (2011: 17%) Effects of: 46 62
+Tax calculated at tax rate 17% (2012: 17%) Effects of: (673) 46

-- Different tax rates in other countries (6) 3
+- Different tax rates in other countries (6) (6)

-- Expenses not deductible for tax purposes 303 97
+- Expenses not deductible for tax purposes 77 303

-- Income not subject to tax (30) (14)
+- Income not subject to tax (1) (30)

-- Utilisation of deferred tax assets (395) (131)
+- Deferred tax assets not recognised/ (utilised) 610 (358)

-- Over provision of deferred tax assets in prior year 37 -

-- Other (14) 5
+- Other (7) (14)

-Tax (benefits)/ charge (59) 22
+Tax benefits (59)

-10. Earnings per share
+10. (Loss)/ earnings per share

-(a) Basic earnings per share
+(a) Basic (loss)/ earnings per share

-Basic earnings per share is calculated by dividing the net profit attributable to equity holders of the Company by the weighted average number of ordinary shares outstanding during the financial year.
+Basic (loss)/ earnings per share is calculated by dividing the net (loss)/ profit attributable to equity holders of the Company by the weighted average number of ordinary shares outstanding during the financial year.

-2012 2011 Net profit attributable to equity holders of the Company (S\$'000) 447 224 Weighted average number of ordinary shares outstanding for basic earnings per share ('000) 487,580 407,490 Basic earnings per share (cents per share) 0.09 0.05
+2013 2012 Net (loss)/ profit attributable to equity holders of the Company (S\$'000) (3,579) 447 Weighted average number of ordinary shares outstanding for basic earnings per share ('000) 681,963 487,580 Basic (loss)/ earnings per share (S\$ per share) (0.52) 0.09

-(b) Diluted earnings per share
+(b) Diluted (loss)/ earnings per share

-For the purpose of calculating diluted earnings per share, profit attributable to equity holders of the Company and the weighted average number of ordinary shares outstanding are adjusted for the effects of all dilutive potential ordinary shares.
+For the purpose of calculating diluted (loss)/ earnings per share, net (loss)/ profit attributable to equity holders of the Company and the weighted average number of ordinary shares outstanding are adjusted for the effects of all dilutive potential ordinary shares.
 The Company has dilutive potential ordinary shares in respect of share options and warrants.

 For share options and warrants, the weighted average number of shares on issue has been adjusted as if all dilutive share options and warrants were exercised.
 The number of shares that could have been issued upon the exercise of all dilutive share options and warrants less the number of shares that could have been issued at fair value (determined as the Company's average share price for the financial year) for the same total proceeds is added to the denominator as the number of shares issued for no consideration.
-No adjustment is made to the net profit.
+No adjustment is made to the net (loss)/ profit.